How carbon emissions are estimated

 Typical emissions

-Typical emissions are the median carbon emissions for your searched route.
-The median is calculated as the middle value amongst all the possible carbon emissions per route, and considers all available dates and flights.
+Typical emissions are the median emissions for your searched route.
+The median is calculated as the middle value amongst all the possible emissions per route, and considers flights over the next year.

 For some searches, you may find no "lower emissions" flights.
 This happens when the flights on your searched dates aren’t less polluting than the route's median.
 To find lower emission flights, try different dates.